 Learn more about our produce.

 The project was founded as a student initiative in 2011, under the name Rye’s HomeGrown.
 Under the mentorship of the Centre for Studies in Food Security and faculty across disciplines, the group worked with Facilities Management and Development to identify underutilized space that could be repurposed for food production, learning and engagement.

-2004 | Hitesh Doshi, professor of Architectural Science, initiated the construction of a green roof on the George Vari Engineering and Computing Centre.
-It was planted with daylilies and was named the Andrew and Valerie Pringle Environmental Green Roof, in honour of its founding donors.
+2004 | The Andrew and Valerie Pringle Environmental Green Roof was built as part of the original design of the George Vari Engineering and Computing Centre (ENG).
+It was planted with daylilies and named in honour of its founding donors.

-2009 | The City of Toronto became the first city in North America to pass a bylaw requiring all new buildings over 2,000 square metres and above six storeys to include a green roof.
-Doshi led a research team that informed the Toronto’s Green Roof Bylaw along with municipal policies throughout the world.
+2009 | The City of Toronto was the first in North America to pass a bylaw requiring all new buildings over 2,000 square metres and above six storeys to include a green roof.
+Doshi became chair of the Technical Advisory Group for the City of Toronto’s Green Roof Bylaw and consulted on municipal policies throughout the world.

-2013 | Facilities Management and Development invited Catherine Lung to conduct a feasibility study and pilot project for the conversion of the green roof into a farm.
-A team was assembled for project expansion, including Kim Fox and Arlene Throness.
+2013 | Poppleton invited Lung to launch a pilot project for the conversion of the Andrew and Valerie Pringle Environmental Green Roof into a rooftop farm.
+RHG hired a team to support the expansion, including Arlene Throness.

 2014 | The pilot project was successful and the rooftop farm was approved.
 Ryerson Eats’ Executive Chef Joshna Maharaj funded two part-time positions for Lung and Throness to complete the design and conversion of the green roof with a team of volunteers, including Pham.
 RHG joined the department of Food Services under University Business Services (UBS) and continued to operate out of the CSFS office with mentorship from the Advisory committee.*